 How to Read a Patent: A Visual Guide for Innovation Stakeholders

-Business Executive: Intellectual property has become the cornerstone of many successful companies.
-An executive should be able to recognize and mitigate the likelihood of infringing a competitor’s patent. —Focus on the claims.
+Intellectual property has become the cornerstone of many successful companies.
+An executive should be able to recognize and mitigate the likelihood of infringing a competitor’s patent.

-Product Developer: With today’s remote workforce it is not always possible for R&D and product development teams to sit together.
-A product developer should be able to extract important technical details from a patent. —Focus on the drawings.
+With today’s remote workforce it is not always possible for R&D and product development teams to sit together.
+A product developer should be able to extract important technical details from a patent.

-Fill out this form to download the infographic:
+Use this link to view and download the infographic:

 This article is for informational purposes, is not intended to constitute legal advice, and may be considered advertising under applicable state laws.
 The opinions expressed in this article are those of the author only and are not necessarily shared by Dilworth IP, its other attorneys, agents, or staff, or its clients.